-Assay Correlation Between TRUFORMA Cortisol Assay and Siemens IMMULITE Canine Cortisol Assay
+Assay Correlation Between the TRUFORMA Canine Cortisol Assay and Siemens IMMULITE Veterinary Cortisol Assay

 Assay correlation and Bland-Altman bias plot analysis evaluate the agreement and commutability of a new test method with a comparative or reference method.
-A total of 61 serum samples were run on the same freeze-thaw cycle on the TRUFORMA and Siemens IMMULITE devices.
-The instrument reports concentrations based on the standard curve, and results were used to generate correlation and bias plots.
+A total of sixty-four canine serum samples were run on the same freeze-thaw cycle on the TRUFORMA and Siemens IMMULITE devices.
+The instruments report concentrations based on their respective standard curves and these results were used to generate correlation and bias plots.